Mosquitoes Don't "Fall" Away as a Major Pest Problem When Summer EndsNPMA Staff

 resulting in serious illness.

-NPMA.
-"Many homeowners do not realize that mosquitoes will
+affairs for NPMA.
+"Many homeowners do not realize that

-remain active until temperatures drop below 60 degrees, which in
+mosquitoes will remain active until temperatures drop below 60

-most regions of the United States does not occur until late
+degrees, which in most regions of the United States does not occur

-fall.
-Therefore, homeowners must be on-guard for conducive
+until late fall.
+Therefore, homeowners must be on-guard for

-mosquito conditions and proactive in eliminating such breeding
+conducive mosquito conditions and proactive in eliminating such

-grounds.
-This can minimize the serious health risks associated
+breeding grounds.
+This can minimize the serious health risks

 NPMA offers these proactive tips for homeowners to prevent